nanoframework/nanoframework.github.io/content/architecture/class-libraries.md

 1. In the CMake [NF_NativeAssemblies.cmake](https://github.com/nanoframework/nf-interpreter/blob/develop/CMake/Modules/NF_NativeAssemblies.cmake) find the macro `ParseApiOptions` and add a block for the API.
 Just copy/paste an existing one and replace the namespace with the one that you are adding.

-1. Update the template file for the CMake variants [here](https://github.com/nanoframework/nf-interpreter/blob/develop/cmake-variants.TEMPLATE.json) to include the respective option.
+1. Update the template file for the CMake presets [here](https://github.com/nanoframework/nf-interpreter/blob/main/CMakeUserPresets.TEMPLATE.json) to include the respective options.
 For the System.Device.Gpio example you would add to the _OPTION1..._ and _OPTION2..._ (under _linkage_) the following line: "API_System.Device.Gpio" : "OFF"

 1. If the API requires enabling hardware or SoC peripherals in the target HAL/PAL make the required changes to the appropriate files.
 For System.Device.Gpio in ChibiOS there is nothing to enable because the GPIO subsystem is always enabled.